Uniswap/docs/docs/concepts/protocol/concentrated-liquidity.md

 As price moves in one direction, LPs gain more of the one asset as swappers demand the other, until their entire liquidity consists of only one asset.
 (In v2, we don't typically see this behavior because LPs rarely reach the upper or lower bound of the price of two assets, i.e., 0 and ∞).
 If the price ever reenters the interval, the liquidity becomes active again, and in-range LPs begin earning fees once more.

 Importantly, LPs are free to create as many positions as they see fit, each with its own price interval.
-Concentrated liquidity serves as a mechanism to let the market decide what a sensible distribution of liquidity is, as rational LPs are incentivized to concentrate their liquidity while ensuring that their liquidity remains active.
+Concentrated liquidity serves as a mechanism to let the market decide what a sensible distribution of liquidity is, as rational LPs are incentivize to concentrate their liquidity while ensuring that their liquidity remains active.

 ## Ticks

 To achieve concentrated liquidity, the once continuous spectrum of price space has been partitioned with ticks.

 Ticks are the boundaries between discrete areas in price space.
-Ticks are spaced such that an increase or decrease of 1 tick represents a 0.01% (1 basis point) increase or decrease in price at any point in price space.
+Ticks are spaced such that an increase or decrease of 1 tick represents a 0.01% increase or decrease in price at any point in price space.

 Ticks function as boundaries for liquidity positions.
 When a position is created, the provider must choose the lower and upper tick that will represent their position's borders.